RSSSubscribeContact

 It does not make sense for Google to delay distribution to over 99% of its potential market on the off chance that some 2k users would switch.
 Perhaps they will consider minority operating systems once the main product is finished?

-#6 2KUser posted on Oct 27, 2008 12:46 PDT
+#6 posted on October 27, 2008 12:46 PDT

 Are you serious.
 Please don't make these decisions on our behalf.
 Just release the product for 2K and above.
 BTW I am posting this from a W2K machine.
 I have not seen a need to upgrade my desktop since I moved to 2K and Firefox has been fine with me.